bhaaskara/Terraform/TF_Concepts.md

 - Initializes the backend
 - Downloads/Updates the plugins
 - Downloads/Updates the providers
+- Providers/plugins are saved to the `.terraform` directory locally

 The Terraform binary contains the basic functionality and everything else is downloaded as and when required.
 The `terraform init` step analyses the code, figures out the provider and downloads all the plugins (code) needed by the provider (here, it’s AWS).
 Provider plugins are responsible for interacting over APIs provided by the cloud platforms using the corresponding CLI tools.
 They are responsible for the life cycle of the resource, i.e., create, read, update and delete.
 Figure below shows the checking and downloading of the provider ‘aws’ plugins after scanning the configuration file.